nanoporetech/dorado/README.md

 samtools fastq calls.bam > calls.fastq

 # Apply dorado correct to a set of reads that can be used as input in an assembly program.
-dorado correct calls.fastq > corrected.fastq
+dorado correct calls.fastq > corrected.fasta

 # Assemble the genome using those corrected reads
-<some_assembler> --input corrected.fastq > draft_assembly.fasta
+<some_assembler> --input corrected.fasta > draft_assembly.fasta

 # Align original calls to the draft assembly
 dorado aligner calls.bam draft_assembly.fasta > aligned_calls.bam